petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 person."

 Skipper asked "You think you stole enough info?"
-Barbie replied "I certainly didn't get everything, but the agency director left his laptop running in the conference room for over three hours; the WiFi chipset firmware exploit I used grabbed thousands of those ridiculous Powerpoint slides all the agency brass make.
+Barbie replied "I certainly didn't get everything, but the agency director left her laptop running in the conference room for over three hours; the WiFi chipset firmware exploit I used grabbed thousands of those ridiculous Powerpoint slides all the agency brass make.
 Scariest three hours of my life, but I don't think their internal network